World Series Baseball 98 (Mega Drive)

 Defense

-On each pitch, the player positions the pitch using the D-Pad and chooses the type of pitch to throw with A, B, or C. Each pitcher has a repertoire of three pitches from eight different possible pitches (fastball, split-finger, slider, sinker, curveball, change-up, screwball, or knuckleball).
+On each pitch, the player positions the pitch using the D-Pad.
 The strike zone appears in brackets in the center of the screen.
+The type of pitch is chosen from a menu with A, B, or C. Each pitcher has a repertoire of three pitches from eight different possible pitches:

 When fielding, the D-Pad controls the player closest to the ball.
 If auto-fielding is enabled, the fielders automatically move toward any ball hit near them.
-The position of the ball is highlighted with a yellow circle when it is near the ground.
+The position of the ball is highlighted with a yellow circle when it is near the ground, and the positions of fielders are shown as team-colored dots over the miniature diamond in the bottom-left corner of the screen.
 The player can have the nearest fielder dive for the ball by pressing B while holding a direction or jump by pressing B while the fielder is standing still.
 Once the ball is in possession, it can be thrown to base by pressing C while holding a direction corresponding to the base (Right for first, Up for second, Left for third, or Down for home).
 If no direction is held, the ball is thrown to the cut-off man or to the pitcher.

 The player can open the scoreboard with START to check the score, warm up relievers, substitute pitchers or fielders, play a replay, or change the options.
 There is also the ability to change the defensive strategy by changing the depth and shift of outfielders and infielders.